San Jose Projects

 If you are pursuing a career in the medical field, this is a great chance to see doctors working with patients in a clinical setting, and to gain experience in real-world cases.
 Participation in this program looks great on your resume and will help you with your future career.

 Travel to an exciting country

 Costa Rica is a true paradise.
-The stunning beaches, towering mountains, cascading waterfalls, and lush jungles will steal your breath, while the friendly Tico and Tica people will steal your heart.
+The stunning beaches, towering mountains, cascading waterfalls, and lush jungles will take your breath away, while the friendly Ticos and Ticas will steal your heart.

 Make a difference

 The support you provide to doctors and nurses will help them better serve patients in need.
 Your work in educational campaigns will allow local Costa Ricans to manage their own health better in the future, and steer clear of the pitfalls of avoidable and treatable diseases.